DSC-VJTI/a-z-cloud/content/docs/X/_index.md

 3. [**Function-as-a-Service (FaaS)**](https://dsc-vjti.github.io/a-z-cloud/docs/f/)
 4. **Software as a Service (SaaS)**
 	SaaS stands for "Software as a Service," and it is the most common type of XaaS business.
 In this version, a provider hosts applications and software in the cloud and then offers them to consumers on a subscription basis.
 Cloud users do not manage the cloud infrastructure and platform where the application runs.
 This eliminates the need to install and run the application on the cloud user's own computers, which simplifies maintenance and support.
-You probably use or have used Gmail, Google Docs, Salesforce, Showpad,… before. it is actually Software running in the cloud.
+You probably use or have used Gmail, Google Docs, Salesforce, Showpad,… before.
+It is actually Software running in the cloud.
 These SaaS-product all run in the cloud so you can open them anywhere you are and you never need to install them.

 5. **Disaster-Recovery-as-a-Service (DRaaS)**
 	This complex service includes backup, recovery system tools, and full replication of all of the data, apps, and business processes.
 Actually, DRaaS clones the main infrastructure, and continuously updates it.
 In the case of a failure or disaster, the company’s work will continue in this additional infrastructure until the main system is restored.
 DRaaS is one of the main components of a business continuity strategy — BCM, Business Continuity Management.